irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 There are only 2 important changes:
 1) Armor gating is now achieved easier if you run high end armors instead of low end armors, since bigger armor has shortest time in-between regeneration
-2) Chosen armor affects amount and cooldown of the "armor regen on enemy hit" effect, similarly to the first effect, having shorter cooldowns for higher armors
+2) Chosen armor affects amount and cooldown of the "armor regen on enemy hit" effect, and similarly to the first effect it has shorter cooldowns for higher armors

 Basically all armors are now flipped.
 This is a side grade to vanilla version of anarchist, since you can get more armor gating from ICTV than what vanilla anarchist suit allows, but at the same time you can not build crits+zerk set ups anymore, while also slowing you down (movement wise) since you would want to run heavier armor for best armor gating.
 ICTV is even more braindead on DS in terms of survivability sometimes than vanilla suit, but the fact that it will take you 3x more time to run to cover if you are caught out in the open compensates itself already.
 Since changes above are mostly focused at DS difficulty where armor gating is important, another small change was made for lower end armors, which favours lower difficulties.
 Your total amount of armor gain per minute is higher with lower end armors like the suit.
 This is true for both passive and on-damage effect.
 So if you prefered to run ICTV anarchist in vanilla on lower difficulties, you can now go for something like a HBV or a suit, to gain movement speed and about the same armor gain per minute.